lakshmi2688/Image-Compression/README.md

 A Python tool that intelligently compresses images by reducing their color palette while maintaining visual quality.

+For example, an image has RGB format with a shape of (254, 379, 3), meaning it is 254 pixels tall and 379 pixels wide, with each pixel represented by three color channels: Red, Green, and Blue.
+Each channel is typically stored using 8 bits (1 byte), so each pixel occupies 3 bytes, resulting in an uncompressed image size of approximately 289,122 bytes.
+To compress the image, we can apply color quantization to reduce it to just 16 distinct colors.
+Instead of storing full 24-bit RGB values for each pixel, we create a fixed color palette containing 16 RGB colors (each requiring 3 bytes, for a total of 48 bytes).
+Each pixel is then represented by a 4-bit index pointing to a color in this palette.
+This reduces the storage per pixel to just 0.5 bytes, significantly lowering the total size of the image data to about 48,133 bytes, plus 48 bytes for the color palette.
+Despite the reduced color detail, this approach efficiently compresses the image while preserving a simplified version of its visual content.

 ![Compression Example](images/output/comparison.png) (Credits: Coursera)